josephsgithub/pyfun/nyan/README.md

 > Concepts: `>>`, `<<`, `vim`

-You probably just added spaces to the beginning of your `print..` statement that you already had, which is fine.
+You probably just added spaces to the beginning of your `print()` statement that you already had, which is fine.
 But there is another way.

 > 👓 To *indent* means to start a line of text further from the
-> edge, or margin, than the main part of text By the way, to *indent*
+> edge, or margin, than the main part of text.
+By the way, to *indent*
 > when starting a new line type the `TAB` key.
 In `vim` this makes
 > it insert four spaces.
 There is no need to spam the space key (as
 > some noobs do).